bedecarroll/blog/content/posts/2013-11-19-powershell-tip-jar-getting-extra-cmdlets.md

 5. Now have a look at all the shiny new cmdlets using *Get-Command -Module ActiveDirectory*
 6. Profit!!!

-Now if you want to use some of the vendor cmdlets they require &#8220;snapins&#8221;
-instead of modules.
+Now if you want to use some of the vendor cmdlets they require "snapins" instead of modules.
 The process is largely the same though, e.g.
 *Add-PSSnapin VMware**.